dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/icons

 This endpoint returns a list of information about the available icons.
-Eeach entry contains information about the icon, and a reference to the actual icon.
+Each entry contains information about the icon, and a reference to the actual icon.

     {